-- You filed federal Schedule E. - You are claiming a loss on federal Form 1040 line, 12, 13 and/or 18. - You are reporting income or a loss from the rental of personal property not used in a trade or business. - You and and/or spouse if married filing jointly received a distribution from a pension, annuity, IRA or Coverdell ESA that is not fully taxable. - You reported income on federal Form 1040, line 21, from federal Form 8814 (relating to election to report child's interest and dividends).
+- You filed federal Schedule E. - You are claiming a loss on federal Form 1040/1040-SR, line 6, and/or Schedule 1, line 3 and/or line 6. - You are reporting income or a loss from the rental of personal property not used in a trade or business. - You and and/or spouse if married filing jointly received a distribution from a pension, annuity, IRA or Coverdell ESA that is not fully taxable. - You reported income on federal Form 1040/1040-SR, Schedule 1, line 8, from federal Form 8814 (relating to election to report child's interest and dividends).